-The past experiences have shown that difficulties have been faced while carrying out rescue operations promptly during the times of accidents and natural calamities.
+The past experiences have shown that difficulties have been faced while carrying out rescue operations promptly during times of accidents and natural calamities.
 Because of a lack of proper record systems of trekkers, their exact whereabouts and the information about trekking routes, rescue and search missions used to face difficulties in spotting the trekkers missing.

 The provision of Trekkers' Information Management System (TIMS) has come into force from Jan 01, 2008.
-Trekking Agencies Association of Nepal (TAAN) and Nepal Tourism Board (NTB) have started recording trekkers detail and issuing TIMS Card to trekkers as per the new provision, trekkers are required to take TIMS Card from Nepal Tourism Board (NTB) and Trekking Agencies' Association of Nepal (TAAN) before starting their trek.
-Trekkers traveling in groups or Solo joining with Registered trekking Agency can get the TIMS card upon paying a fee of Nepali currency equivalent to USD10 each while those preferring to travel individually (FITs) without joining trekking Agency need to pay Nepali currency equivalent to USD20.
-You need a copy of Passport and two copies of Passport-size Photographs as well.
+Trekking Agencies Association of Nepal (TAAN) and Nepal Tourism Board (NTB) have started recording trekkers detail and issuing TIMS Card to trekkers as per the new provision, trekkers are required to take TIMS Card from Nepal Tourism Board (NTB) and Trekking Agencies Association of Nepal (TAAN) before starting their trek.
+Trekkers travelling in groups or Solo joining with a Registered trekking Agency can get the TIMS card upon paying a fee of Nepali currency equivalent to USD10 each while those preferring to travel individually (FITs) without joining trekking Agency need to pay Nepali currency equivalent to USD20.
+You need a copy of your Passport and two copies of Passport-size Photographs as well.

 Where and how to obtain TIMS Card?